 It just cannot get sweeter.
 While most of you may associate it with mandarin oranges, it’s actually a word name, meaning ‘merciful’.
 Ethan Hawke chose this name for his daughter.

 After Faith and Hope, Constance is rising as one of the most popular virtue names.
-It’s elegant, old-fashioned and sweet, and means ‘constant’.
+It’s elegant, old-fashioned, and sweet, and means ‘constant’.

 This cute moniker was probably invented by James Fennimore in his work Last of the Mohicans.
-It’s also the pet name of goddess of the underworld Persephone.
+It’s also the pet name of the goddess of the underworld Persephone.
 The meaning of Cora is ‘maiden’.

 After being out-of-vogue for decades, Dahlia reentered the top 500 baby name list in 2014.
 How do you pronounce this name?
 Dah-Li-Aah or Day-lee-ah?

 Thanks to Downton Abbey and Disney, this name is becoming a favorite with modern parents.
-It has a pop culture association in Daisy Miller and Daisy Buchanan.
+It has a pop-culture association in Daisy Miller and Daisy Buchanan.

 It may sound unusual but is super adorable.
-Its origin is in the Greek language, but people view it as a quintessential British name because of Daphne Moon, a character in Frasier.
+Its origin is in the Greek language, but people view it as a quintessentially British name because of Daphne Moon, a character in Frasier.
 The name means ‘bay tree’ or ‘laurel tree’.

 The quirky Dorothy of Wizard the Oz has given this classic name a long-lasting luster.
-It did fall off the top 1000 charts for a while, but is back on the radar.
+It did fall off the top 1000 charts for a while but is back on the radar.
 It means ‘God’s gift’.
 Scarlett Johansson chose Dorothy as a middle name for her daughter.

 This vintage name is back in fashion, thanks to Downton Abbey.
 We believe the same series inspired Cate Blanchett’s pick for her daughter.
 The meaning of Edith is ‘prosperous in war’.

 Eleanor is a variation of the name Helen and means ‘shining light’ or ‘sun ray’.
-The 12th century British monarch gave this name girl-power kind of vibe.
+The 12th-century British monarch gave this name girl-power kind of vibe.
 You can have Elena as the nickname.

 Eliza may have started out as a nickname for Elizabeth, but it has become a popular name in its own right.
 The meaning is the same, ‘pledged to God’.